Azure-Samples/cognitive-services-speech-sdk/samples/batch/transcription-enabled-storage/Setup/guide.md

 ## Setup Guide

-The following guide will help you create a set of resources on Azure that will manage the transcription of audio files.
+The following guide will help you set up and execute the ARM template.

 ## Prerequisites